petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/adding-notification-actions.md

    ![Verify the Application Denied action runs.](./adding-notification-actions/images/06.png)

 Great!
-These notifications can help improve visibility for new applications and keep applicants up to date on the state of their application.
+These notifications can help improve visibility for new applications and keep applicants up to date on the state of their applications.

-Now Delectable Bonsai wants to provide their Business Development Managers with a way to easily create business accounts for approved applicants.
+Now Delectable Bonsai wants to provide their Business Development Managers with a way to create business accounts for approved applicants easily.

 Next: [Automating Account Creation](./automating-account-creation.md)